-The first orchards were planted in 1930 by his grandfather Henry (Hal) Hoskyns, to provide employment in the village in a time of depression.
-Bill Hoskyns, Jonathan’s father, ran the farm from the late 50’s to 1990.
+The first orchards were planted in 1930 by Jonathan’s grandfather Henry (Hal) Hoskyns, to provide employment in the village in a time of depression.
+William (Bill) Hoskyns, (Jonathan’s father), ran the farm from the late 50’s until 1990.
 Jonathan returned from farming in Kent in 1991 and has run the business since then.

-Jonathan and Anwen met in Kent and were married in Anglesey in 1994 and in 1996, gave birth to identical twins Harriet and Isabel.
+Jonathan and Anwen met in Kent and were married in Anglesey in 1994.
+Their twin daughters Harriet & Isabel were born in 1996.

-Instead, Bill started a nursery and the farm shop morphed into a plant centre.
+Instead, Bill started a nursery and the farm shop added a plant centre.
 Profits were thin and he decided to sell the business at the end of the decade.
-The 1990’s saw the business flourish into a small garden centre under different ownership, while still selling produce from the farm and functioning as a simple village shop.
+The 1990’s saw the business flourish into a small garden centre under different ownership, while still selling produce from the farm and functioning as a basic village shop.

-By 2005, the “small” garden centre trade had been eroded by the larger chains of stores, in much the same way as the supermarkets had taken trade from farm shops and green-grocers in the 1980’s.
+By 2005, the “small” garden centre trade had been eroded by chains of larger stores, in much the same way as in the 1980’s, when the supermarkets had taken trade from farm shops and green-grocers.

-Following a modified business plan, the farm shop now sells not only our own farm produce but also showcases produce from friends and neighbouring farmers and producers in the local area.
+Following a modified business plan, the farm shop now sells not only our own farm produce, but also showcases produce from friends and neighbouring farmers & producers in the local area.
 Development has been steady but continuous.
-2012 saw the addition of a small coffee shop and 2019 was the arrival of Holy Cow Organic and 24hr vending of their organic whole milk and associated products.
+2012 saw the addition of a small coffee shop and 2019 was the arrival of Holy Cow Organic and 24hr vending of their organic whole milk.
 In 2020, the business had to react quickly to the new COVID-19 regulations and changes in the marketplace.
 With help from community volunteers, food and essential deliveries were made to vulnerable households in all the neighbouring villages.
 The coffee shop had to close and the garden centre trade moved online.
 In May 2021, the coffee shop reopened and business returned to a “new normal”, abet with social distancing and other COVID-19 regulations still in place, to maintain a safe shopping experience.